thehamop1/lru/README.md

 ## To-Do
-1. Setup debug and build flags
+1. Setup helper functions to reduce code.
-2. Setup the eviction rules
-3. Setup the gtest
+2. Setup the gtest
-4. look into memory pool